tblaase/Net_Practice/README.md

   First we set the ,mask of R22 and C1 to `255.255.255.252`, in order to block as little IP's as possible.<br>
   Now you have to decide on which IP-range to use for this network.
-I decided for the top-end, with the usable IP-addresses beeing `10.0.0.253` and `10.0.0.254`.<br>
+I decided on the top-end, with the usable IP-addresses beeing `10.0.0.253` and `10.0.0.254`.<br>
   Now set the **next hop** in the routing table of C to the IP of R22.<br>
   Now change the routing table of R1, R2 and the Internet to make it work, as you learned before.